qMRLab/mooc/6 Magnetization Transfer Imaging/3 Magnetization Transfer Saturation/A2-Appendix B.md

 (figure or quote)

-Thus, MTsat is interpreted as being the saturation (i.e. reduction in longitudinal magnetization) occurring from the pulse substituting the MT pulse (Figure 2) occurring within a single TR, after steady-state has been reached.
+Thus, MTsat is interpreted as being the saturation (i.e. reduction in longitudinal magnetization) occurring from the pulse substituting the MT pulse ([#mtsatFig2]) occurring within a single TR, after steady-state has been reached.
 A reminder: MTR, in contrast, is a steady-state image difference metric (not “within” a TR).

 ## Simulating MTSat through qMRLab